samjulien/blog/_posts/2019-07-21-building-audio-players-with-angular-ionic-rxjs-and-ngrx.markdown

 As you are using the default `HomePage` to implement your audio player, you will implement most of the logic inside the `HomePage` class.
 So, throughout the following sections, you will implement the following methods:

 - `constructor`: this method will create an instance of `HomePage` and subscribe to the `isLoggedIn` subject;
-- `login`: this method will enable users to login;
+- `login`: this method will enable users to log in;
 - `getDocuments`: this method will load the music files;
 - `presentLoading`: this method will present a nice loading screen;
 - `ionViewWillLoad`: this method will add listeners to media events to update the screen;